 (1) A person must not provide information under this Act to the CEO, an investigator or a police officer, knowing it to be false or misleading in a material particular.

-[(2) has not come into operation 2.]
+(2) A person must not, in relation to an application for the issue, renewal or amendment of a licence, give information orally or in writing knowing it to be false or misleading in a material particular.

+Penalty: a fine of $20 000.

 104. False information about tobacco products, tobacco control information

 A tobacco company or the holder of a licence must not provide to any person information that the tobacco company or licence holder knows to be incorrect about —